kelvin0/PyXML2PDF/README.md

 ###snapto
 This allows to position an element relatively to another.
+If multiple elements have the same id, the last one declared will be used as the element we will position relatively to.

 The attribute values should be of the form :

     snapto="other_element_id|pos_this_element|pos_other_element"

 In this way you can snap an element onto another one.
-Each corner of an element's rectangle boundary is NW, NE, SE, SW and C (center)
+Each corner of an element's rectangle boundary is NW, NE, SE, SW and C (center).
+Any combination of these 5 snap positions can be made to suit your needs.

         NW            NE
         +-------------+